The LWV of Portland has debriefed the experts about this election’s meaning and impact. What do the results mean – locally, statewide and nationally?

 Moderator: James Ofsink.
 James currently leads the LWVPDX Criminal Justice Interest Group and is a member of the Police Accountability Study Group.
 He is also serving a four-year term as a Tax Supervising and Conservation Commissioner, appointed by the governor.

 MetroEast Community Media recorded the program for streaming from this website and for later broadcast on public access cable channels.
-(Please see the schedule below for replay dates on Comcast and Frontier.)

 Funding for the recording was provided by the Carol & Velma Saling Foundation.